google-ai-edge/ai-edge-quantizer/README.md

 qt.quantize().export_model("/path/to/output/tflite")
 ```

-Please visit the [Getting Started colab](colabs/getting_started.ipynb) for the simplest quick start guide on those 3 steps, and the [Selective Quantization colab](colabs/selective_quantization_isnet.ipynb) with more details on advanced features.
+Please see the [getting started colab](colabs/getting_started.ipynb) for the simplest quick start guide on those 3 steps, and the [selective quantization colab](colabs/selective_quantization_isnet.ipynb) with more details on advanced features.

 #### LiteRT Model

-Please refer to the [LiteRT model documentation](https://ai.google.dev/edge/lite) for ways to generate LiteRT models.
+Please refer to the [LiteRT documentation](https://ai.google.dev/edge/litert) for ways to generate LiteRT models from Jax, PyTorch and TensorFlow.
 The input source model should be an unquantized FP32 model in the FlatBuffers format with `.tflite` extension.

 #### Quantization Recipe